-- Native Venice - These slip-on Native shoes are plain magic.
+These slip-on Venice Native shoes are plain magic.
 They feature fiber uppers that provide a flexible fit, removable foam insoles, and EVA outsoles that keep you feeling like you are walking on clouds.

 - Style Guide: Take a walk in the park with these babies and prepare to break necks.
 A long-sleeved checkered button-up shirt with folded sleeves and casual slim pants in black are your perfect go-tos for a lazy Saturday afternoon look.
 A cute short cotton jumpsuit would also be an excellent match.

-- Native Miller - These low-top beauties feature the classic perforation details that Native sneakers are known for.
-The shoes are also odor-resistant, lightweight, and hand-washable.
+These low-top beauties feature the classic perforation details that Native sneakers are known for.
+The lightweight Miller from Native are also odor-resistant and hand-washable.